Mental Health

 “The best interests of the child must be a top priority in all decisions that affect children”

-Our Staff and Pupil Mental Health & Wellbeing policy has been created to keep the children and our staff at Delamere School safe and happy.
+Our Staff and Pupil Mental Health & Wellbeing strategy has been created to keep the children and our staff at Delamere School safe and happy.

 We have supportive and caring ethos and our approach that is respectful and kind, where each individual and contribution is valued.